Together with your fellow students, you will carry out a project on behalf of a real company and apply your acquired knowledge in practice.

 The following course contents in the Master's program will prepare you for this:

+In order to qualify for the Master Innovation and Entrepreneurship study program, you must fulfill academic, linguistic, and to some extent professional requirements.
 You may submit your application documents at any time.
 Since the places are limited, we advise you to apply for your desired study start as early as possible.

-The main requirement for admission to the Master Innovation and Entrepreneurship study program is a successful Bachelor's degree (180 ECTS or more).
+The main requirement for admission to the Master study program is a successful Bachelor's degree (180 ECTS or more).
 Applicants with a degree in Business Studies/Management/Economics are entitled to apply for the program directly, applicants without a degree in economics can qualify for the program by completing the Pre Master Program.
 Upon request, we will gladly verify your documents in advance.
 Please contact your Program Advisor.

 Applicants must proof their English language skills by passing one of the following language tests: